-Afghanistan explosion: Blast kills 80 near diplomatic area
+Afghanistan explosion: Blast kills 90 near diplomatic area

-Kabul, Afghanistan (CNN)A huge suicide bomb ripped through a secure area of Kabul at the height of the Wednesday morning rush hour, killing at least 80 people and wounding more than 300, Afghan officials said.
+Kabul, Afghanistan (CNN)A huge suicide bomb ripped through a secure area of Kabul at the height of the Wednesday morning rush hour, killing at least 90 people and wounding 400, Afghan officials said.

-The blast, which came a few days into the Muslim holy month of Ramadan, was one of the deadliest to hit the Afghan capital in recent years.
+The blast, which came a few days into the Muslim holy month of Ramadan, was one of the deadliest to hit the capital in recent years.

 The bomb exploded in the diplomatic quarter near the German Embassy and the Afghan presidential palace.
-The streets were packed with commuters, women shopping and children going to school and the blast appears likely to result in a high civilian death toll.
+The streets were packed with commuters, women shopping and children going to school, and the blast appears likely to result in a high civilian death toll.

 Latest developments

-- Taliban has denied responsibility for the blast.
+- The Taliban has denied responsibility for the blast, but the Afghan intelligence service believes a Pakistani group aligned with the Taliban carried it out.

-- The BBC has confirmed the death of a BBC Afghan driver.
+- Death toll rises to at least 90, with another 400 people injured.

+- At least 11 US citizens injured at Camp Eggers and nine Afghan security workers were killed, US officials said.

 Busy shopping street

-The bomb, concealed in a water delivery truck, detonated at 8:22 a.m. (local time) outside the offices of a major local cellphone company and a popular TV station.
+The bomb, concealed in a water delivery truck, detonated at 8:22 a.m. outside the offices of a major local cellphone company and a popular TV station.
 It hit about 400 yards from the German Embassy in one of the busiest parts of town, near big supermarkets and shops.

-The Taliban denied responsibility for the attack in a statement.
+The Taliban denied responsibility for the attack.
 No group has yet claimed it.

+Afghanistan's intelligence service, the National Directorate of Security, said in a statement that the Haqqani Network, a Taliban-affiliated group in Pakistan, carried out the bombing.
+But the Islamist terror group has yet to say anything about the bombing.

+"Our prayers are with the victims and their families of this inhuman and cowardly attack," a tweet from the office of President Ashraf Ghani said.
+"May Allah strengthen all those working for peace.
+Our thoughts are with the families of deceased & prayers with the injured."

-Wall Street Journal reporter Jessica Donati, in Kabul, said the explosion happened close to western embassies, government institutions and the residences of high-ranking officials and their families.
-It's the most fortified part of the city, which can only be reached by passing through several checkpoints, she added.
+The Wall Street Journal reporter Jessica Donati, in Kabul, said the explosion happened close to Western embassies, government institutions and the residences of high-ranking officials.
+It's the most fortified part of the city, which can be reached only by passing through several checkpoints.

-The BBC has confirmed that BBC Afghan driver Mohammed Nazir, who had worked with the broadcaster for four years and had a young family, died in the blast.
-Four BBC journalists were also injured, but their injuries are not thought to be life threatening, according to a BBC World Service statement.
+The BBC said driver Mohammed Nazir, who had worked with the broadcaster for four years and had a young family, died in the blast.
+Four BBC journalists were injured, but their injuries are not thought to be life threatening, according to a BBC World Service statement.

+At least 11 US citizens assigned to the US embassy as contractors were injured in the blast, according to US officials.

-German Foreign Minister Sigmar Gabriel said the attack was in the "immediate vicinity" of its embassy.
+German Foreign Minister Sigmar Gabriel said the bombing was in the "immediate vicinity" of its embassy.

-"The attack was aimed at civilians and those who are in Afghanistan to work with the people there for a better future of the country," Gabriel said. "...officials of the German embassy were also injured.
-In the meantime, all employees are safe."
+"The attack was aimed at civilians and those who are in Afghanistan to work with the people there for a better future of the country," Gabriel said.
+He said embassy officials had been injured but that "all employees are safe."
+An Afghan security officer protecting the embassy area was killed, he said.

-German Foreign Ministry spokeswoman Maria Adebahr said the Kabul embassy would remain closed until further notice and that local staff were receiving medical care.
-A flight that was supposed to leave Berlin for Kabul on Wednesday carrying deported migrants has been canceled, the German Interior Ministry said.
+German Foreign Ministry spokeswoman Maria Adebahr said the embassy would remain closed until further notice and that local staff were receiving medical care.

-The Afghan presidential palace and the Indian Embassy are also near the blast site.
-"By God's grace, Indian Embassy staff are safe in the massive Kabul blast," India's foreign minister Sushma Swaraj tweeted.
+The Afghan presidential palace and the Indian Embassy are near the blast site.
+"By God's grace, Indian Embassy staff are safe in the massive Kabul blast," Foreign Minister Sushma Swaraj tweeted.

-The French embassy was damaged in the explosion, Marielle de Sarnez, French minister for European Affairs, told Europe 1 radio.
+The French Embassy was damaged in the explosion, Marielle de Sarnez, French minister for European Affairs, told Europe 1 radio.
 Initial reports do not indicate that French nationals are among the dead, she said, adding that she is "extremely cautious" until that has been confirmed.

-Separately, the US Embassy said it did "not appear to have been the target of the blast," a spokesperson said.
+Canada said none of its embassy employees were injured despite significant damage to the first floor of the building.

 Hundreds line up to donate blood

+He said the station's creative director, Sohail Sediqi -- who Hashimy said was known in the office for his fear of such attacks -- had gone down to the blast site to try to get footage on air right after the bomb went off, despite a forehead wound.

+"This gave me a very big hope, to be honest.
+It showed me that we won't give up," Hashimy said.

-Layma Tabibi, an Afghani-American who works at a local consulting firm, told CNN she heard a loud rumble as she was getting ready for work, then saw the big plume of smoke.
-A lot of the casualties appeared to be from the Roshan telecommunications company, she said.
+Layma Tabibi, an Afghan-American who works at a local consulting firm, heard the blast and told CNN a lot of casualties appeared to be from the Roshan telecommunications company.

 "Afghans.
 It's always Afghans," she said, when asked who suffered in such attacks.
-"It's always Afghans that are harmed and get killed rather than who the attacker wants to target."
+"It's always Afghans that are harmed and get killed, rather than who the attacker wants to target."

-Many phone lines are down but people are trying to help, she added.
+Many phone lines were down but people were trying to help, she said.

 "The people are full of hope and love.
 It may not always seem like that but already there are hundreds of names and people waiting in lines and waiting to be put on a waiting list to donate blood and help anyone who is in need or stranded without help."

-Hameed Hakim, who works for a French non-profit group, was on his way to work in Kabul's Wazir Akbar Khan neighborhood when the blast stopped him in his tracks.
+Hameed Hakim, who works for a French nonprofit group, was on his way to work in Kabul's Wazir Akbar Khan neighborhood when the noise of the blast stopped him in his tracks.

-"I was standing not more than two kilometers away from where the explosion took place," Hakim said.
 "It was so crazy.
 The sound was very strong and the ground shook.
 Everyone around me was shocked.
-All of the buildings and offices were broken, the windows were blown out.
+All of the buildings and offices were broken, the windows were blown out," he said.
 "It was rush hour, most of the people were going to their offices or going to the shops.
 There were large crowds of people going about their days."

 Frantic relatives search for news

-Note: This story has been updated to correct the spelling of Fahim Hashimy's name.